blindnet-io/product-management/refs/schemas/priv/expected-behavior.md

 Systems MAY be configured to treat Privacy Requests eligible for automation with or without human validation.
 In any case, the role of the [Privacy Compiler](https://github.com/blindnet-io/product-management/tree/master/refs/high-level-architecture#data-rights-compiler) is to calculate the appropriate action, given particular Privacy Request in a particular situation.

-## Configuration & Prerequisites
+## Configuration and Prerequisites

 A [Privacy Compiler](https://github.com/blindnet-io/product-management/tree/master/refs/high-level-architecture#data-rights-compiler) serving a particular system MUST have the knowledge of:
-- The exhaustive list of [Data Capture Fragment](./RFC-PRIV.md#data-capture-fragments) `selector`s that the System works with,
+- The exhaustive list of **Known Selectors**: For every data field that the System is likely to store (either a field of a data collection form, or simply a field in its database) the [Data Capture Fragment](./RFC-PRIV.md#data-capture-fragments) `selector` corresponding to the ,
 - For each `selector` (or Data Category implying every `selector` used within that Data Category) a data [Retention Policy](./RFC-PRIV.md#retention-policy),
 - **Intended Privacy Scope**: A set of **Privacy Scope Triple**s that describe the usage the System is likely to make with data.
 Each triple consists of:
     - a `selector` (or Data Category implying every `selector` used within that Data Category)